cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 }
 ```

-Nice, now we have a reusable function, now let's use this function to run our binary in a child-process:
+Nice, now let's use this function to run our binary in a child-process:

 ```c++